-Magaly Acevedo first developed her love of music while growing up in the Dominican Republic, where she would often listen to LPs that her mother had sent to her from the US.
-Years later, after she, too, had emigrated, Magaly began to develop an interest in the visual arts, and, in particular, photography.
-She has since produced an extensive collection of photographs covering her life, her city, and her travels, which she is currently archiving for a forthcoming photo blog.
-She works with Adam Lakes as a recording engineer, photographer, and videographer.
+Magaly Acevedo first developed her appreciation for music as a child growing up in the Dominican Republic, where she would often listen to LPs that her mother had sent to her from the US.
+Years later, after she, too, had emigrated, Magaly began to develop an interest in photography and videography.
+She has since produced an extensive collection of photographs covering her life in New York City and her travels throughout the world.
+She has worked with Adam Lakes as a recording engineer, photographer, and videographer.

-David Sisko (sisko.com) is a record producer based in New York City.
+David Sisko is a record producer based in New York City.
 He has remixed best-selling artists, released electronic and experimental records, and co-written and produced numerous songs for major, indie, and self-released labels.
-He is one-half of songwriting team and recording project Disco Pusher, and he works out of his Min Max Studios in Midtown Manhattan.
+He is one-half of songwriting team and recording project Disco Pusher, and he works out of his MinMax Studios in Midtown Manhattan.
 He holds a Masters of Music Technology degree from New York University, with a focus on Artificial Intelligence, Voice Recognition, and the Tonemeister Recording curriculum.
-He works with Adam Lakes as both a producer and recording/mixing engineer.
+He works with Adam Lakes as both a producer and mixing engineer.

 Michele Temple is a musician, composer, and record producer based in Woodside, Queens.
 She began her music career in Cleveland, Ohio, where she was a member of such bands as Home & Garden and the Vivians.
 Since 1993, she has been a member of the legendary avante-garage, underground rock band, Pere Ubu.
 In New York, she has played in the orchestra pits of such Broadway shows as Wicked and Motown, and she has taught at the Brooklyn Conservatory, where she counts Alicia Keys as one of her former students.
 Michele runs her own recording studio and production company, Urban Iguana Productions.
 She has worked with Adam Lakes on a number of projects since 2009.